edespino/cloudberry-site/docs/sql-stmts/discard.md

 `DISCARD` releases internal resources associated with a database session.
 This command is useful for partially or fully resetting the session's state.
 There are several subcommands to release different types of resources; the `DISCARD ALL` variant subsumes all the others, and also resets additional state.

-Cloudberry Database does not support invoking `DISCARD ALL` in a transaction.
+Apache Cloudberry does not support invoking `DISCARD ALL` in a transaction.

 ## Parameters